Skip Maine state header navigation

 B. Participation as a Condition of Employment

-All employees in, or applicants for, positions defined as safety-sensitive in Section 11, A above must participate in the drug and alcohol testing program prescribed by FHWA rules as a condition of employment.
+All employees in, or applicants for, positions defined as safety-sensitive in Section II, A above must participate in the drug and alcohol testing program prescribed by FHWA rules as a condition of employment.
 Failure to participate and comply with program requirements may result in disciplinary action up to and including termination of employment.

 C. Prohibited Behavior

-It is the policy of the State of
+It is the policy of the State of Maine that:

 D. Circumstances for Testing

 FHWA rules require that drug and alcohol tests be given to safety-sensitive employees in specific circumstances: pre-employment, reasonable suspicion, post-accident, random, return to duty, and follow-up.
 In order for employees to recognize the circumstances which may initiate these tests, the following definitions are provided:

 1) Pre-employment Testing - The FHWA rules require that all applicants for employment in positions requiring a CDL or individuals being transferred into such positions must be given pre-employment drug test.
 Applicants may not be hired or assigned to a safety-sensitive function unless they complete and pass the test.
 Prior to conducting the test, departments must inform the applicant or employee of the testing requirements.
 Vacancy announcements and job postings must stipulate that passing a drug test is a condition of employment.
 Further, applicants may be required to sign a document acknowledging that they know they are subject to testing.